Matomo.getTracker( trackerUrl, siteId )- Get a new instance of the Tracker

 addListener( element )- Add click listener to a specific link element.
 When clicked, Matomo will log the click automatically.

 setRequestMethod( method )- Set the request method to either "GET" or "POST".
-(The default is "GET".)
 To use the POST request method, either 1) the Matomo host is the same as the tracked website host (Matomo installed in the same domain as your tracked website), or 2) if Matomo is not installed on the same host as your website, you need to enable CORS (Cross domain requests) as explained in this FAQ.
 Keep in mind that when Matomo uses sendBeacon() for sending tracking requests (which is enabled by default), it will send data via POST.
 If you want Matomo to never send POST requests, you can use this method to force

 setCustomRequestProcessing( function )- Set a function that will process the request content.
 The function will be called once the request (query parameters string) has been prepared, and before the request content is sent.